adityaathalye/shite/README.md

 Well, `shite` aims to make websites.

+- It is a wee publishing system made of pipelined workflows, optionally driven by streams of file events (for the hotreloadin' bits).

-It exists because one whistles silly tunes and shaves yaks.
-It will not surprise a Perl/PHP gentleperson hacker from the last century.
+- It will not surprise a Perl/PHP gentleperson hacker from the last century.

+- It exists because one whistles silly tunes and shaves yaks.

 This is baaasically what it does (ref: the `shite_publish` function).